MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 ![handoff3](./img/handoff3.png)

 Currently end of support case - closing of user:agent conversation is possible only by agent.
-Closing of support case is initialized by agent typing message with text "End".
+Closing of support case is initialized by agent typing message with text "end".
 As a next step status of respective Support case item in Cosmos DB is changed to Closed By agent and user conversation reference is obtained.
 User is send ask for providing feedback.
 After feedback is provided, support case status is set to Closed.

-### Code for important parts of the solution
+### Code of important parts of the solution

 Bellow there are stated selected pieces of code, which implement logic described in previous sections.